Mouthguards are a Must for the Young Athletes in Your Family

 The Benefits of Mouthguards

-“Mouthguards for children and teens involved in sports are the best way to avoid physical and financial stress,” Dr. Larson said.
+“Mouthguards for children and teens involved in sports are the best way to avoid physical and financial stress,” Dr. Prisilla Larson of Sky Ortho said.
 “They protect the teeth as well as the gums, jaw, and jawbones from impact injuries especially common in team sports.”

 According to the AAPD, protective mouthguards must be worn for all sports.
 But the most common causes of dental trauma in any sport is a ball to the mouth or a blow from an opposing player.
 Football, basketball, hockey, lacrosse, soccer, boxing, and martial arts are the sports where kids and teens most commonly sustain dental injuries.
 The American Dental Association has found that mouthguards may also reduce the rate and severity of concussions.